Tuscaloosa Auto Accident Attorney — Ford Firm (Randal S. Ford)

 - Psychological Injuries: Depression, anxiety, post-traumatic stress disorder (PTSD), and other mental health conditions stemming from trauma.

-Important Alabama Auto Accident Laws
+Important Alabama Auto Accident Laws You Need To Be Aware Of

 - Two-Year Deadline (Statute of Limitations): Most injury and wrongful death claims must be filed within two years (Ala.
 Code § 6-2-38).